weaverbel/intro-computational-thinking/content/3-lesson.md

 {% include figure.html img="count-words.png" alt="counting words in a text" caption="Counting words in a text" width="60%" %}

+First we save the file in `.txt` format to eliminate all the "smart" formatting added in by programs like Word.
+Then we progressively eliminate everything that is not a word, i.e. punctuation.
+Converting all the words to lower case means we end up with a single version of a word - not two.
+This is important because, to a computer, `Word` does not equal `word`.
+A computer would consider them two separate entities.
+By replacing spaces with new line characters, we end up with each word on its own line.
+Using sort will group duplicate words together, which facilitates counting.

 Each part of the sequence would need to be individually programmed.
 Fortunately, programmers can adapt code that others have already used to do similar tasks, such as identifying letter, number or word frequency.
 This is where the computational thinking skill of *pattern recognition* comes in - identifying similar code that can be used for or adapted to the specific problem you have.

 --------